siavava/portfolio/content/moments/00004/index.md

       content: 'Amittai'
 ---

-why else
-are we here if not
+why else are we here
-to live with unreasonable
+if not to live
-passion for things.
+with unreasonable passion for things!

 <!-- more -->